 The communicative performance outcomes for each stage are listed below.
-All of these learning standards apply to the modern languages (Chinese, French, and Spanish), while those specific to Latin are noted with an asterisk ().
+All of these learning standards apply to the modern languages (Chinese, French, and Spanish) and many also pertain to Latin as well.
 The stage that each course addresses is listed in italics under the name.
 Students may skip a course if they are able to demonstrate mastery of the outcomes.
 This option requires prior approval from the teacher and the Foreign Language Director.
+Mastery will be assessed through a placement assessment.